-U.S. investors have been trading in the commodity markets for more than 150 years, and there's evidence that commodity trading began more than a thousand years ago in Japan.
+U.S. investors have been trading in the commodity markets for more than 150 years, and there's evidence that commodity trading began in 18th century Japan.
 The commodities industry includes simple goods and the manufacturing of goods that make up the basis of our food supply.
 Most commodities come from agricultural, energy, or metals producers.
 Common examples of U.S. commodities include corn, soybeans, gold, and natural gas.